severalnines/docs/user-guide/import.rst

 	- MongoDB - MongoDB Server by MongoDB Inc (formerly 10gen).

 * **Version**
-	- The supported version is 3.2.
+	- The supported MongoDB version are 3.2, 3.4 and 3.6.

 * **Server Port**
 	- MongoDB server port.
 Default is 27017.